stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

 sample-mysql-0   1/1     Running   0          33m
 ```

-And copy the user name and password of the `root` user to access into `mysql` shell.
+And copy the user name and password of the `root` user to access the `mysql` shell.

 ```bash
 $ kubectl get secret -n prod  sample-mysql-auth -o jsonpath='{.data.username}'| base64 -d